larsgeb/scipy_mkl_gemv/README.md

 from mkl_interface import sparse_gemv
 ```

-and use the function `sparse_gemv(scipy.sparse.csr_matrix A, numpy.ndarray x)` form anywhere.
+and use the function `sparse_gemv(scipy.sparse.csr_matrix A, numpy.ndarray x)` from anywhere.
 Be mindful that the precision of `A` is used to perform the matrix-vector product, i.e. x is implicitly converted (its type will probably be altered outside the function scope too).

 ## Benchmark results